Comparison Guide

 - Commercial lease agreements

-What to Do When Asked for Either
+What to Enter When Asked for Either

-If a form asks for your EIN: Enter your 9-digit IRS number (XX-XXXXXXX).
+If a form asks for your EIN, enter your 9-digit IRS number, XX-XXXXXXX.

-If a form asks for your FEIN: Enter the same 9-digit IRS number (XX-XXXXXXX).
+If a form asks for your FEIN, enter the same 9-digit IRS number, XX-XXXXXXX.

-If a form asks for your Federal Tax ID: Enter the same 9-digit IRS number (XX-XXXXXXX).
+If a form asks for your Federal Tax ID, enter the same 9-digit IRS number, XX-XXXXXXX.

-How to Get
+How to Get One

-How to Get Your EIN / FEIN
+How Do You Get Your EIN or FEIN?

-Determine Your Eligibility
+Confirm Your Eligibility

-Choose Your Application Method
+Choose Your Method

-Receive Your EIN
+Receive Your Number

 Do Not Apply Twice